-4.3 Fourier Index
+2.3 Fourier Index

-To determine the proportion of different orientations and contrasts of different frequencies we used the 2-dimensional discrete Fourier transformation (DFT) to decompose the images.
-For the decomposition the luminance dimension of the DKL space was used.
+To determine the distribution of Fourier energy across different orientations, we used the 2-dimensional discrete Fourier transformation (DFT).
+The decomposition was performed in the luminance dimension of the DKL space only.

-In contrast to the local Gabor transformation, the 2-dimensional discrete Fourier transformation is a global decomposition determining the amplitude for a set of 2-dimensional sine waves so that the image could be reconstructed as a linear combination of these basis functions.
-Each basis function could be characterized by a complex parameter.
+In contrast to the local Gabor transformation, the 2-dimensional discrete Fourier transformation is a global decomposition determining the amplitude for a set of 2-dimensional sine waves.
+These basis functions can be characterized by a single complex parameter.
 The polar coordinates of this Fourier parameter are the orientation and spatial frequency of the 2-dimensional sine waves.
 The DFT calculates for each parameter a complex coefficient storing the amplitude and the phase of the corresponding 2-dimensional sine waves.
-The image then could be reconstructed as a linear combination of this basis function.
+The image then can be reconstructed as a linear combination of this basis function.

-The squared coefficient - the energy - respectively its distribution, the Fourier spectrum was used to construct the spatial index.
-Because the grayscale values of the transformed images are 1-dimensional the resulting Fourier spectrum is symmetric and for the index creation only the upper half of the spectrum was used.
+The squared coefficient - the energy - respectively its distribution, the Fourier spectrum, was used to construct the spatial index.
+Because the grayscale values of the images are real (not complex) numbers, the resulting Fourier spectrum is symmetric and for the index creation only the upper half of the spectrum was used.

-Since even the fast Fourier transformation (FFT) is computational intensive, the 768x512 sized images were rescaled to 96x64 thumbnails prior to processing using bilinear approximation.
-The thumbnails were projected into the DKL space.
-The luminance dimension was then used for the DFT.
-To correct for artifacts that arise from the rectangular form of the images, a circular mask was convoluted with the grayscale thumbnails prior to Fourier transformation.
-This further reduces the image size to 64x64 pixels and results in a more even distribution of the energy along orientation dimension because it removes the artifacts resulting from the image edges.
-But orthogonal components are still most frequent because many images contain objects with vertical or horizontal orientations.
-The resulting 64x64 Fourier spectrum was divided into radiallogarithmic bins analogous to the chromaticity segments.
+Since even the fast Fourier transformation (FFT) is computationally intensive, the 768x512 sized images were rescaled to 96x64 thumbnails using bilinear approximation.
+The thumbnails were then projected onto the luminance dimension of the DKL space.
+To correct for artifacts that arise from the rectangular form of the images, the grayscale images were multiplied with a circular mask prior to Fourier transformation.
+This leads to a more even distribution of Fourier energy across orientations because it removes the artifacts resulting from the image edges.
+Orthogonal components are still most frequent because many images contain objects with vertical or horizontal orientations.

+The resulting Fourier spectrum was divided into radial-logarithmic bins analogous to the chromaticity segments.
 The index contains 126 bins.
 Each segment represents contrasts of distinct orientation and frequency ranges.
 The bins at the origin correspond to contrasts with very low or zero frequency and store the mean luminance of the image.
-Because we wanted to construct a luminance independent spatial index we did not used these bins for searching; they were excluded by a filter prior to searching.
+Because we wanted to construct a luminance independent spatial index we did not use these bins for searching; they were filtered out prior to searching.